 And very importantly, don’t forget that membership to ChildSafe is free for all CCI insured churches.
 See this link for more information.

-You can obtain more information on the amendments and on applying for WWC at the Victorian Government child safety website.
+You can obtain more information on the amendments and on applying for WWC at the Victorian Government Working With Children website.